rhblind/django-files/docs/usage/basic.rst

         {% load attachments %}

-Say we have a view rendering a template with a `shapes` queryset in the context.
+Say we have a view rendering a template with a single `shape` object context variable.

 Adding attachments